leooo1212/businfo702/week01/week01.md

 ## SQLite
-- [SQLite](https://sqlite.org/) is the software we will be using in this course for learning and executing SQL queries.
+- [SQLite](https://sqlite.org/) is the DBMS software used in this course for learning and executing SQL queries.
 It is the [most widely deployed and used DBMS, and the second most deployed software](https://www.sqlite.org/mostdeployed.html)
-- It is lightweight and it can be run in most computing device
+- It is lightweight and it can run in most computing device
-- We interact with SQLite via the Terminal / Command Prompt, or a GUI like [DB Browser](https://sqlitebrowser.org/)
+- User interacts with SQLite via the [Terminal](https://support.apple.com/en-nz/guide/terminal/welcome/mac) / [Command Prompt](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands), or a GUI like [DB Browser](https://sqlitebrowser.org/)
 - SQLite command vs SQL statement
+- A SQLite database file is named with a file extension ```.db``` or ```.sqlite```